 Nature of complaints

-- Victimisation for making a disclosure under the Public Interest Disclosure Act 2003
+i) Victimisation for making a disclosure under the Public Interest Disclosure Act 2003

-- Discrimination on the ground of a spent conviction in employment related areas under the Spent Convictions Act 1988.
+ii) Discrimination on the ground of a spent conviction in employment related areas under the Spent Convictions Act 1988.

 Numbers of complaints

-Work is the area of public life which has the highest number of allegations of unlawful discrimination.
-In 2017-18, 55.9% of complaints related to work
+Work is the area of public life which has the highest number of allegations of unlawful discrimination and in 2018-19 a total of 65.3% of all complaints related to work

 Lodgement of complaints

-Lodgement of complaints on the website and by email continues to increase with 79.4% submitted online this year, compared to 74.9% in 2016-17 and 69.9% in 2015-16.
+Lodgement of complaints on the website and by email continues to increase with 85.7% submitted online this year, compared to 79.4% in 2017-18 and 74.9% in 2016-17.

-The number of hard copy complaints arriving by mail have declined with 14.0% submitted this year, compared to 17.4% in 2017-18 and 21.2% in 2015-16.
+The number of hard copy complaints arriving by mail has declined with 9.5% submitted this year, compared to 14% in 2017-18 and 17.4% in 2016-17.

-This section looks at the characteristics of the people who have lodged complaints.
+This section looks at the demographic characteristics of the people who have lodged complaints.
 This data is routinely collected from complainants to assist the Commission to continually improve the complaint handling service.